DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

-Unfortunately, at the moment, Whiley does not support this (though in the future it should).  **Secondly**, the machine is set to `halt()` whenever an unknown instruction is encountered.  **Finally**, a precondition for `eval()` is that the machine as not already halted.
+Unfortunately, at the moment, Whiley does not support this (though in the future it should).  **Secondly**, the machine is set to `halt()` whenever an unknown instruction is encountered.  **Finally**, a precondition for `eval()` is that the machine has not already halted.
-Whilst there are different ways we could have done this, I've just chosen something simple here.

 ## Something Useful!

-Right, having now specified our simple virtual machine the question
+Right, having specified our simple virtual machine the question is:
-is: *what can we do with it?*  Well, the first and most obvious thing would be to generate code from it to give us a reference implementation.
+*what can we do with it?*  Well, the first and most obvious thing would be to generate code from it to give us a reference implementation.
 But, there are some other things we can do as well.
 For example, we can prove *safety properties* of bytecode sequences (e.g. that they don't unexpectedly halt), or that certain *compiler optimisations* are sound, etc.

 ### Example 1